 Michigan Medicare supplement plans follow the same standardized benefits outlined by our federal government.
 If you are age 65 or older, you can apply for any one of these 10 standardized Medicare supplement plans in Michigan.
 You’ll know exactly what benefits each plan provides.

 A Medicare supplement pays these things for you.
 Medigap Plan F is one of the most popular Medigap plans in Michigan.
 Plan F covers all of the deductibles and co-insurance that are not covered by Medicare.
-When you enroll into a Medicare supplement in Michigan, you can also see any provider who accepts Medicare in the nation.
+When you enroll in a Medicare supplement in Michigan, you can also see any provider who accepts Medicare in the nation.

 If you are under age 65, insurance companies in Michigan must only offer you Medigap Plan A or Plan C. They do not have to offer Plan F or other plans.
 The insurance carrier can also charge more for these policies than they might charge someone who is age 65.
 For this reason, people who are under 65 on Medicare in Michigan often prefer to consider a Medicare Advantage plan.